Glossary of Terms

 • Noise

-Any unwanted electrical signal that can potentially interfere with a desired signal.
+Noise is any unwanted electrical signal that can potentially interfere with a desired signal.
 The potential sources for electrical noise are numerous.
 Electrical noise can be mitigated by using a differential output or by shielding the desired signal.
-See Differential Output.

 • O